CellProfiler/tutorials/internal_use/docs/source/BeginnerSegmentation/CPbeginner_Segmentation.md

 - Exit test mode by clicking on the <img src="./TutorialImages/ExitTestMode.png" width="120"/> button.

 - Turn all the <img src="./TutorialImages/EyeOpen.png" width="50"/> symbols to <img src="./TutorialImages/EyeClosed.png" width="50"/> so that module outputs don't pop up during analysis.
-  - You can also do this by goinf to `'Windows'` in the main menu (top of the screen) and selecting `'Hide All Windows On Run'`
+  - You can also do this by going to `'Windows'` in the main menu (top of the screen) and selecting `'Hide All Windows On Run'`

 - Then, click on <img src="./TutorialImages/AnalyzeImages.png" width="120"/> button at the bottom left corner.